-We will be implementing a system of controls to prevent infection alongside the need to provide a broad and ambitious curriculum.
+We are implementing a system of controls to prevent the transmission of infection alongside the need to provide a broad and ambitious curriculum.

-Parents and carers always have a key role to play in working collaboratively alongside the school and developing these relationships will be increasingly important from September.
-We want to work with you and your child to alleviate any concerns and provide reassurance where we can.
+Parents and carers always have a key role to play in working collaboratively alongside their school and developing these relationships is increasingly important at this time.
+We want to work with families to alleviate any concerns and provide reassurance where we can.
 A love of learning is an attitude of mind we really want to instil into children and young people, which will serve them well throughout their lives.

 You can also help your school community by not sending your child to school if they, or any members of your household, are showing any symptoms of Covid-19.

 We are aware this continues to be a very challenging time for many people.
-Regrettably, despite our best efforts and even though the situation is easing, we know this remains a period of hardship for some and so please do continue to speak to us to see if there are ways we can help you to allay your concerns.
+Regrettably, despite our best efforts, we know this remains a period of hardship for some and so please do speak with us to see if there are ways we can help you to allay your concerns.

-We have produced an easy-to-read reference guide to the overarching principles Ebor Academy Trust is following to ensure risks are minimised to allow for a full return to school for all pupils in September.
-It is based on government guidance and the guide will be reviewed over the summer holidays in case any changes emerge.
+We have updated our reference guide to the overarching principles Ebor Academy Trust is following to ensure risks are minimised to allow for a full return to school for all pupils.
+It is based on government guidance amended during the summer break.
 Read it here.

 You can read the full government guidance here.